-Portfolio securitization: what is it, and why is it a source of liquidity?
+Portfolio securitization: What is it and why is it a source of liquidity?

 Authored by FlexFunds